thanku/docs/thanku-register-business-api-endpoint-v1.md

 Body (JSON):
 * `token` - the secret token (32 characters alphanumeric) to be used to generate the `signature` for the Postpaid API call
+* `confirmed` - indicates if the user is already confirmed

 #### Error case (status: `400`)